glottospace/glottospace/README.md

 # Citation

-We’re currently writing a paper about the package presenting its full functionality.
-If you find the **glottospace** package useful, please cite it in your work:
+If you find the **glottospace** package useful, please cite it in your
+work:

     #>
     #> To cite glottospace in publications use: